imran-hassan/rd/README.md

 Currently RD is auto generated in contrail.
 This blue print implement user defined RD.
 An RD is simply a number; it does not provide any information.
 It is only used to translate an IPv4 prefix into VPNv4 prefix, making same IPv4 prefix a completely different VPNv4 prefix, allowing BGP to distribute these VPNv4 prefixes.

-An RD consists of three fields:
+RD consists of three fields:

 1) A Type field (2 bytes)
 2) An Administrator field